-automatic.
-As a simple example of this procedure, consider any Cayley graph G of $\mathbb{Z}^2$ , and observe that any precoloring of any large enough square region around the identity, with pairwise distinct colors, can be extended to a proper coloring of G by translation.
+an explicit, finite description of a coloring of G, provided for instance that Γ and Γ' are automatic.
+As a simple example of this procedure, consider any Cayley graph G of \mathbb{Z}^2 , and observe that any precoloring of any large enough square region around the identity, with pairwise distinct colors, can be extended to a proper coloring of G by translation.

-We now explain what we mean by highly-symmetric graph or coloring, starting with graphs.
+We now explain what we mean by a highly-symmetric graph or coloring, starting with graphs.
 A natural choice is the class of vertex-transitive graphs, which are graphs G in which for any two vertices u, v of G, there is an automorphism of G that maps u to v (in other words, the automorphism group $\operatorname{Aut}(G)$ of G acts transitively on G).
 Note that this class contains all Cayley graphs.
-We will indeed consider the slightly more general class of quasi-transitive graphs, which are graphs G such that the vertex set of G has finitely many orbits under the action of $\operatorname{Aut}(G)$ .
-This means that V(G) can be partitioned into $V_1, \ldots, V_k$ so that for any $1 \leq i \leq k$ and any $u, v \in V_i$ , there is an automorphism of G that maps u to v.
+We will indeed consider the slightly more general class of quasi-transitive graphs, which are graphs G such that the vertex set of G has finitely many orbits under the action of $\operatorname{Aut}(G)$.
+This means that V(G) can be partitioned into V_1, \ldots, V_k so that for any $1 \leq i \leq k$ and any $u, v \in V_i$, there is an automorphism of Gthat maps u to v.
 Every vertex-transitive graph is quasi-transitive.
 In this paper, all the graphs we consider will be locally finite, meaning that every vertex has finite degree.
 Note that for quasi-transitive graphs, being locally finite is equivalent to having bounded degree.

-One motivation for considering quasi-transitive graphs instead of transitive graphs is that these graphs are much less rigid (which allows inductive approaches involving tree-decompositions into simpler quasi-transitive graphs [EGLD24, Ham15, Ham18]) and even though the class is more general, several classical group decomposition results such as Stallings theorem still apply to them [HLMR22].
+One motivation for considering quasi-transitive graphs instead of transitive graphs is that these graphs are much less regular (which allows inductive approaches involving tree-decompositions into simpler quasi-transitive graphs [EGLD24, Ham15, Ham18]) and even though the class is more general, several classical group decomposition results such as Stallings theorem still apply to them [HLMR22].
 The definition of quasi-transitive graph can be naturally extended to vertex-colored (resp. edge-colored or oriented) graphs by restricting the group of automorphisms to automorphisms preserving the colors of the vertices (resp. the colors or orientations of the edges).